hubigabi/spring-metrics/README.md

 $ chmod 777 grafana
 ```

-Run Prometheus and Grafana with Docker:
+Run Prometheus, Alertmanager and Grafana with Docker:
 ```shell
 $ docker-compose up
 ```
 Prometheus will be working on: http://localhost:9090
+Alertmanager will be working on: http://localhost:9093
 Grafana will be working on: http://localhost:3000